 - Opt for store-brand canned beans, tomato products, broth (if not making your own), and spices.

-- Purchase block cheese and shred your own using a box grater or the shredding disc of your food processor.
+- Purchase block cheese and shred your own using a box grater or a food processor fitted with the shredding disc.

 - Cooking spray